jakewalter/earthquake_tidal_seasonal_loading/README.md

 2. **SPOTL Calculation**: Works for any geographic location; the script auto-detects catalog centroid
 3. **Fault Parameters**: Specify strike/dip/rake for your fault of interest, or use `optimally_oriented` mode
 4. **GRACE Data**: Adjust `--grace-lon/lat-min/max` to match your study region
+5. **Declustering**: Use `--decluster` flag to apply Gardner-Knopoff algorithm if your catalog includes aftershocks

 ## Citations